reactioncommerce/reaction/README.md

 reaction create-project api <your-project-name>
  ```
 This will create an Open Commerce project in the directory <your-project-name>.
-Once this is complete, run:
+Once this is complete, navigate to the project directory:
 ```
 cd <your-project-name>
  ```
-Then run:
+Install the project dependencies:
 ```
 npm install
 ```
-Finally run:
+Finally, start the server in development mode:
 ```
 reaction develop api
   ```

 Note: Optionally, from within the project-directory you may issue the above command without mentioning the project type and the CLI would check your package.json for the "projectType" and pick it up from there.
 This expects that the project itself was built using the latest version of the CLI as explained in the above steps.

-Example, instead of the above command, you may skip mentioning 'api' and just run:
+Example, instead of the above command, you may skip mentioning 'api' and just use:
   ```
   reaction develop
   ```